CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/backup-postgres-allas.md

 # How to backup a Postgres DB into Allas

-In this tutorial we are going to show how to backup a PostgreSQL or MariaDB DB running in Rahti into Allas.
+In this tutorial we are going to show how to backup a PostgreSQL or Maria DB running in Rahti into Allas.
 The general idea is to use a `CronJob` that will create a dump file of the database and upload it to Allas.

 !!!
 Warning
     This is a simple example, the backup SQL file is not compressed, the checksums are not verified, there is no encryption, ... it just shows the basic idea of creating a backup and putting it in object storage.